 True silver colloids that have a high percentage of the silver content in the form of nanometer-sized particles will absorb visible light causing the apparent color to appear dark-amber or brown.
 It is the very high concentration of particles, not large particle size or contamination, that gives these products such color.

-A true silver colloid, which consists of silver particles and not silver ions, does not require glass bottles and are typically shipped and stored in PET plastic.
+Colloidal silver storage?
+A true silver colloid, consisting of silver particles and not silver ions, does not require glass bottles and is typically shipped and stored in PET plastic.
 PET stands for polyethylene terephthalate, a form of polyester.
-PET is commonly used to package soft drinks, water, and fruit juice.
+PET is commonly used for packaging soft drinks, water, and fruit juice.
 PET plastic bottles are the single most prevalent beverage bottle produced in the world today.
 High-quality products do not require a glass bottle to remain stable.

-Many products which are advertised as being colloidal silver are actually ionic silver solutions which must be stored in glass.
-Ionic silver will potentially interact with plastic containers and cause the solution to deteriorate over time.
+Many advertised products as colloidal silver are actually ionic silver solutions that must be stored in glass.
+Ionic silver will potentially interact with plastic containers and cause the solution to deteriorating over time.
 It is generally the lower quality products that require a glass bottle to remain stable.